The Best of East Nashville: A 3-Day Guide

 Day 3: Until Next Time

-After brunch go walk off the food at Shelby Bottoms Nature Centre and Greenway where there are scenic river outlooks and you might even spot some wildlife or visit the Red Arrow Gallery to buy a local artisan keepsake before you leave or some souvenirs from the IDEA hatchery located at the Five Points Alley Shops.
+After brunch, walk off the food at Shelby Bottoms Nature Centre and Greenway, where there are scenic river outlooks.
+You might even spot some wildlife.
+Also visit the Red Arrow Gallery to buy a local artisan keepsake before you leave, or get some souvenirs from the IDEA hatchery, located at the Five Points Alley Shops.

-For the music fans, I highly recommend shopping for some records at Grimey's, a classic East Nashville record store with new and preloved options.
+Music fans can shop for records at Grimey's, a classic East Nashville record store with new and preloved options.

 Looking for more fun in the South?
 Check out this fun guide for a girls' NOLA weekend.